ikhmal2/personalporfolio/README.md

 # Personal Portfolio

 ## Project Description
 This project is created as a way for me to learn and practice Vue.js as well as having a personal portfolio for myself.
+This project will be designed to focus on mobile first then desktop.
+Thus the desktop version will take more time to complete.

 ### Techologies
 <ul>